ShubhangiDimri/Automated-KG-Pipeline/README.md

-Automated Knowledge Graph Builder
+#  Automated Knowledge Graph Builder

-This project provides a fully automated pipeline that extracts entities and their relationships from unstructured text using a Large Language Model (LLM), and stores them as a visual knowledge graph in Neo4j.
-It transforms scientific, technical, historical, or fictional texts into interactive, queryable graph structures—with zero manual labeling required.
+This project provides a **fully automated pipeline** that extracts entities and their relationships from unstructured text using a **Large Language Model (LLM)**, and stores them as a **visual knowledge graph** in Neo4j.
+It transforms scientific, technical, historical, or fictional texts into **interactive, queryable graph structures**—with **zero manual labeling** required.

- Demo
+---

-Knowledge Graph Visualization
+##  Demo: Knowledge Graph Visualization

-Add a screenshot of your final graph here
+_Add a screenshot of your final graph here_

+---

- Key Features
+##  Key Features

-Entity and Relationship Extraction
+- **Entity and Relationship Extraction**
   Automatically identifies people, projects, organizations, concepts, and their interconnections directly from natural text.

-LLM-Powered Parsing
+- **LLM-Powered Parsing**
   Utilizes an LLM for deep, context-rich language understanding—no hand-written NLP rules needed.

-Chunked Document Support
+- **Chunked Document Support**
   Efficiently processes large files by splitting them into manageable sections while preserving context.

-Graph Database Storage
+- **Graph Database Storage**
   Stores each entity with a unique ID and human-readable name in Neo4j, enabling seamless visualization and querying.

-Easy, Secure Configuration
+- **Easy, Secure Configuration**
-All credentials and configurations are handled via a .env file—no hardcoded secrets.
+  All credentials and configurations are handled via a `.env` file—**no hardcoded secrets**.

+---

- Tech Stack
+##  Tech Stack

-Language: Python
+- **Language:** Python

-LLM Orchestration: LangChain
+- **LLM Orchestration:** LangChain

-LLM: Ollama (e.g., LLaMA 3.1)
+- **LLM:** Ollama (e.g., LLaMA 3.1)

-Graph Database: Neo4j

-Data Validation: Pydantic

-Environment Management: python-dotenv
+- **Graph Database:** Neo4j
+- **Data Validation:** Pydantic
+- **Configuration Management:** python-dotenv

+---

- Project Goals
+##  Project Goals

-- Automate the extraction of knowledge graphs (nodes/entities and edges/relationships) from raw text.
+-  Automate the extraction of **knowledge graphs** (nodes/entities and edges/relationships) from raw text.

-- Leverage LLMs for context-aware understanding—going beyond keyword spotting.
+-  Leverage LLMs for **context-aware understanding**—going beyond keyword spotting.

-- Store and visualize structured data in Neo4j for intuitive graph exploration and querying.
+-  Store and visualize structured data in **Neo4j** for intuitive graph exploration and querying.

-- Deliver a fully reproducible, secure, and extensible pipeline for researchers, devs, and demo use.
+-  Deliver a **fully reproducible, secure, and extensible** pipeline for researchers, devs, and demo use.